 Noosa boasts a bounty of world-class galleries to stop at during your trip including the riverside Noosa Regional Gallery and hinterland highlights like the Cooroy Butter Factory Arts Centre and Pomona Railway Station Gallery.
 The trail is becoming even more enticing this year, with a huge range of interactive workshops held by some of the region’s beloved local artists on offer.
 There’s everything from painting classes and raku pottery firing through to brush making, mixed media and lantern crafting.
 In the lead-up to Noosa Open Studios, art admirers can get their fix with Noosaville activation Deckchairs on Green, which features 40 locally painted canvases fixed to regionally sourced hardwood frames that have been handcrafted by the local Cooroora Woodworkers.
 You can set your peepers on the impressive deckchairs along the Noosa River on Saturday September 25 and even bid to take your favourite deckchair home at a charity auction at Noosa Botanic Gardens on Sunday September 26.

-This is just the tip of the iceberg for this jam-packed arts event.
+This is just the tip of the iceberg for this jam-packed arts event, which also so happens to be completely free.
 To learn more about Noosa Open Studios and to see the full line-up of artists, make tracks here.

 This article was created with our friends Noosa Open Studios.